Carol Blanche Cotton: Personal life

-Cotton's great grandmother was Rebecca Harris, a domestic worker in Michigan.
+Cotton's great-grandmother was Rebecca Harris, a domestic worker in Michigan.
 After Harris' oldest child was denied admission to the seminary where Harris worked due to her race, she moved her husband and four children to Oberlin so that the children could go to college there.
 Rebecca Harris was also one of the "few voting women delegates at an Emigration Convention in Cleveland in 1854".
-Cotton was the daughter of the Reverend John Adams Cotton, a Presbyterian minister who served as the president of the Henderson Normal Institute (1903–43); he would later serve as president of Knoxville College. and the former Miss Maude R. Brooks, who also graduated from Oberlin College (1896) Mrs. Cotton was also an educator as well as a musician and author; she wrote the words and the music to the song "We Are Lifting As We Climb."
+Cotton was the daughter of the Reverend John Adams Cotton, a Presbyterian minister who served as the president of the Henderson Normal Institute (1903–43); he would later serve as president of Knoxville College. and the former Miss Maude R. Brooks, who also graduated from Oberlin College (1896).
+Mrs. Cotton was also an educator as well as a musician and author; she wrote the words and the music to the song "We Are Lifting As We Climb."

 On July 9, 1943, Carol Cotton married William T. Bowie in Chicago, Illinois, with whom she had a daughter.
 They would subsequently divorce.

-In her later years, Dr. Bowie lived at 192 North Prospect Street in Oberlin, Ohio.
+In her later years, Bowie lived in Oberlin, Ohio.

 She was a member of Alpha Kappa Alpha.